-San Diego.
-Famous for Ron Burgundy, the Chargers, and the very best Mexican food you’ll ever taste.
-One of the most sought-after places to live in the US and a top vacation destination for all you sun-seeking travelers.
-My grandparents have lived oceanfront in La Jolla for 45 years and, because of them, it has become my second home.
+San Diego, California.
+Famous for sun, fun, and very best Mexican food you’ll ever taste.
+San Diego is one of the most sought-after places to live in the US and a top vacation destination for all you sun-seeking travelers.
+My grandparents have lived in La Jolla for 50 years and, because of them, it has always been my second home.
 As a kid, it was all about the fact that this amazing metropolis had the five things any kid would want… SeaWorld, the zoo, waves, sand and Legoland.
 As I got older, it was still about the waves and the sand, but also the adorable downtown La Jolla, the Pacific Beach nightlife, and the countless water activities, from jet skiing, to paddleboarding, to biking the boardwalks.
-San Diego truly has something for everyone, as long as you like sun, surf, sand and sea.
-Which is everyone.
+San Diego truly has something for everyone, as long as you like sun, surf, sand and the sea.

 So, even if you can’t afford to retire to a 15 Million Dollar Oceanview mansion in La Jolla just yet, you can plan an awesome trip!